britsnj/enscraper/project_notes.md

 #220409
 - Mask sorted.
 Now need to apply the mask to the dataframe.
 #220412
 - Mask applied.
 Works like a charm.
 Now need to find a way to save into a usable format.
+#220421
+- Apended the above info to a separate csv file for each of the data types.
+- Also started to iterate through the values using the get_page module to find the latest version of the standard.
+-